Kota

 To avail of Invalidity Pension:

-• You MUST be unfit or unable to work because of an illness or disability AND
+• Your employees must be unfit or unable to work because of an illness or disability, and

-• You MUST have been incapable of working for at least 12 months and SHOULD also be incapable of working for at least another 12 months OR
+• Your employees must have been incapable of working for at least 12 months and should also be incapable of working for at least another 12 months, or

-• You MUST be permanently unfit and incapable of working due to a severe illness or disability.
+• Your employees must be permanently unfit and incapable of working due to a severe illness or disability.

-A Deciding Officer from the Department of Social Protection (DSP) MUST determine that you meet the medical criteria to qualify for Invalidity Pension.
+A Deciding Officer from the Department of Social Protection (DSP) must determine that your workers meet the medical criteria to qualify for Invalidity Pension.

 B. Pay Related Social Insurance (PRSI) Contributions